MSOE-CPE2600/multiprocessing-turney-anthonyHigareda/README.md

 ## Runtime graph for differring number of child processes
 ![Graph showing the runtime of this program for 1, 2, 5, 10, and 20 child processes](child_vs_runtime.png)

+## Discussion
+The results show that, by adding more child processes, you can greatly reduce the runtime of a program.
+By multiplying the number of processes by 2, the runtime can be cut by almost half.
+As the number of processes increase, however, the amount of gains does reach a limit.
+This can be dictated by the hardware.
+For instance, on a device with a 12-core CPU, the maximum amount of processes that can be executed at once, is 12.
+More processes can be created, but they will need to be switched in and out from the active threads and this will not significantly reduce the runtime.